States Sue The EPA To Protect Obama-Era Fuel Efficiency Standards

 In a news release, the states said their lawsuit "seeks to set aside and hold unlawful the EPA's effort to weaken the nation's existing clean car rules ... based on the fact that the EPA acted arbitrarily and capriciously, failed to follow its own regulations, and violated the Clean Air Act."

 Specifically, the EPA is reconsidering Obama-era rules designed to reduce greenhouse gas emissions from cars.
 The regulations call for average fuel efficiency to increase to 54.5 mpg by 2025.
-EPA head Scott Pruitt has said the current standards "may be too stringent," and has initiated the process of rewriting them.
+EPA head Scott Pruitt said the current standards "may be too stringent," and has initiated the process of rewriting them.

 In its announcement last month, the EPA said that the ambitious Obama-era standards present "challenges to auto manufacturers" and impose extra costs on consumers.